-Why Mental Training and Private Coaching Work Better Together in Table Tennis
+Why Mental Training and Focused Coaching Work Better Together in Table Tennis

 Many table tennis players work on technique and mindset as if they are separate parts of improvement.
 In real match play, they are closely connected.